miroi/fortran_input_reader/README.md

 Fortran Input Reader
 ====================

-All-Fortran90 reader of most common types of input keywords (string, numbers..) from text filexs.
+All-Fortran90 reader of most common types of input keywords (string, numbers..) from a text file.

-This project serves as comprehensive (unit) tester of the standalone Fortran module (library).
+This project also serves as the comprehensive (unit) tester of the standalone Fortran module (library).

 Two main files for free distribution into your codes are [input_reader.F90](https://github.com/miroi/fortran_input_reader/blob/master/src/lib/input_reader.F90) and [ parse_input.F90](https://github.com/miroi/fortran_input_reader/blob/master/src/lib/parse_input.F90).
-Note that you have to supply the QUIT routine (part of DIRAC and Dalton programs).
+Note that you have to supply the [QUIT routine](https://github.com/miroi/fortran_input_reader/blob/master/src/lib/quit.F90) wich is part of DIRAC and Dalton programs.

-The input reader documentation is on the [DIRAC web-page](http://diracprogram.org/doc/master/programmers/input_reading.html).
+Some input reader advocasy is on the [DIRAC web-page](http://diracprogram.org/doc/master/programmers/input_reading.html).

 Testing and buildup
 -------------------